Threatened, Displaced or At-Risk Scholars

 The application requires the Northwestern faculty or administrator to submit the scholar’s most updated CV and a personal statement from the scholar that provides a clear and detailed account of the threats or risks they are facing, and the reasons they cannot continue their work in their home country [up to 500 words].
 If the scholar is unable to complete this, the faculty host may elaborate elsewhere in the application.

-A committee composed of members of Northwestern Buffett’s Global and Faculty Advisory Councils will review applications and provide recommendations to Northwestern Buffett’s Executive Director Annelise Riles, who approves requests.
-Northwestern Buffett will notify applicants of decisions within four weeks.
+A committee composed of members of Buffett’s Global and Faculty Advisory Councils will review applications and provide recommendations to Northwestern Buffett’s Interim Executive Director Deborah Cohen, who approves requests.
+Buffett will notify applicants of decisions within four weeks.